stevana/pipelining-with-disruptor/README.md

       merge qOdd qEven qOut
 ```

-This alteration will shard the input queue (`qIn`) on even and odd indicies, and
+This alteration will shard the input queue (`qIn`) on even and odd indices, and
 we can `merge` it back without losing determinism.
 Note that if we'd simply had
-a pool of worker threads taking items from the input queue and puttig them on
+a pool of worker threads taking items from the input queue and putting them on
 the output queue (`qOut`) after processing, then we wouldn't have a
 deterministic outcome.